-While significant progress has been made toward eliminating unauthorized dumps in the State, the Department anticipates the need for continued resources to adequately address the cleanup of the 20 known existing eligible sites and future eligible sites.
+While significant progress has been made toward eliminating unauthorized dumps in the State, the Department anticipates the need for continued resources to adequately address the cleanup of known existing eligible sites and future eligible sites.
 In addition, resources are also needed to continue to maintain an enforcement program to ensure responsible parties are held accountable for their actions, and to work to prevent future unauthorized disposal of solid waste.

 In expanding recycling efforts within the State, ADEM will continue to work with recycling stakeholders through its involvement in groups such as the Recycling Partnership, ARC and SERDC.
 Additionally, in order to encourage the development of markets for certain commodities, priority may be given in future grant cycles for projects that focus on certain material streams.
-As transportation costs are a major component in the economic viability of recycling at the local level, activities will also be engaged to encourage, support and implement a "hub and spoke" approach where diverted materials in smaller communities are transported to larger communities and then to processing or end use.
+Finally, the recycling grant program will be a part of the new Alabama Environmental Permitting and Compliance System (AEPACS) that will be launched in FY2021.
+AEPACS is an electronic application where all registration applications/reports for facilities and grant applicants will be submitted and accepted for further ADEM processing.
+This system also establishes workflows for processing as well as an enhanced method of data storage.